 Developing confident clinical decision makers

-Throughout this exemplary educational process, an underlying culture of autonomy —supplemented by access to faculty mentors — serves as the steady foundation.
-Starting in the first year, residents manage their own teams of healthcare professionals, with the support of an attending clinician.
+Throughout our exemplary educational process, an underlying culture of autonomy —supplemented by access to faculty mentors — serves as the steady foundation.
+Starting in the first year, each resident manages his or her own team of healthcare professionals, with the support of an attending clinician.

 Trainees develop comprehensive clinical skills, including psychotherapy, through exposure to a wide range of patients.
 These diverse clinical opportunities include highly acute, complex clinical cases.